SoftUni-Internal/interactive-content/EN/02-Methods/05-Returning-Values-From-Methods.md

 [/code-editor]
 [task-description]
 ## Description
-Create a method that calculates and returns the value of a number raised to a given power:
+Create a method that calculates and returns the value of a number raised to a given power.

 ## Hint
 Use **BigDecimal**.